News

 • End Products: Items like stretch film, trash bags, park benches, or car parts.

-• Challenges: Plastics lose quality over time, with repeated exposure to contaminants or heat, limiting their reusability.
-Mixed materials or contamination can also pose challenges.
+• Challenges: Plastics can lose quality over time due to contamination or repeated heat exposure, which limits reusability.
+Mixed materials or contamination also pose challenges.

-• Examples: Sigma Stretch Film is driving the circularity of LDPE films, by incorporating recycled LDPE film into their stretch film products. iSustain partners with Sigma Stretch Film to recover used stretch film to mechanically recycle it and incorporate into their PCR containing film products.
+• Examples: Sigma Stretch Film is driving the circularity of LDPE films by incorporating recycled LDPE into their stretch film products. iSustain partners with Sigma to recover used stretch film to mechanically recycle it and incorporate into PCR-containing film products.
 See how it works.

-In advanced recycling, plastics are broken down into their molecular components so they can reformed again into new resins.
-The process involves complex chemistry to recover these plastic resins.
+In advanced recycling, plastics are broken down into their molecular components so they can be reformed into new resins.
+The process involves proven chemical routes to recover plastic building blocks.
+EPA describes these solution pathways broadly under solvolysis and related methods such as methanolysis and glycolysis (EPA).

 Depolymerization